toolisticon/aptk/README.md

 - provides support for template based creation of java source and resource files
 - compatible with all java versions >=8 (dropped java 7 compatibility with version 0.20.0)

+# Getting started

+Best way to start is to use the [APTK maven archetype](https://github.com/toolisticon/annotationprocessor-archetype) to create a basic project based on the APTK stack.
+The generated code contains some example code demonstrating how the APTK framework can be used.
+It's generally a good starting point for your annotation processor project or can be used as a sandbox to get in touch with the framework.

 # How does it work?